tokio-rs/prost/prost-build/README.md

 # `prost-build`

-`prost-build` is a small library which makes it easy to add code generation of `.proto` files to a Cargo project.
+`prost-build` makes it easy to generate Rust code from `.proto` files as part of a Cargo build.

 See the Crate [documentation](https://crates.io/crates/prost-build) for examples of how to integrate `prost` into a Cargo project.